microsoft/vscode-docs/docs/getstarted/telemetry.md

 VS Code collects data about any crashes that occur and sends it to Microsoft to help improve our products and services.

-This is directly linked to your telemetry setting, to disable crash reporting `telemetry.telemetryLevel` must be set to "off".
+This is directly linked to your telemetry setting, to disable crash reporting `telemetry.telemetryLevel` must be set to `off`.
 Follow the instructions above to configure that setting.

 ## Extensions and telemetry